jtlapp/kysely-pg-client/README.md

 [`test/current/src/downloads/_kysely-version.txt`](https://github.com/jtlapp/kysely-pg-client/blob/main/test/current/src/downloads/_kysely-version.txt)

 Before running the tests, you'll need to install the dependencies and run docker.
-Uses `pnpm` to build with the dependency versions I've confirmed to work with the package, but most likely any package manager will work:
+Use `pnpm` to build with the dependency versions I've confirmed to work with the package, but most likely any package manager will work:

 ```
 pnpm install